 New teammates’ formal security awareness training begins on the first day during New Employee Orientation (NEO).
 This training session teaches new hires all aspects of TaskUs, including their duties and responsibilities that pertain to security and keeping our customers’ (and their users’) data safe.

 Information security training is provided through a learning management system (LMS) to ensure full coverage of all internal security policies and guidelines for respecting the confidentiality of all data handled.
-TaskUs provides short videos on our very popular teammate intranet that are focused on security best practices.
+TaskUs provides a variety of content on security best practices which are posted to our popular employee intranet website.
 Security alerts and other advisories are distributed via email.
+Town hall sessions are also hosted by our information security team to further support awareness and to reinforce security as a core value.

 Information Security Policies

-TaskUs ensures that only well-vetted candidates are in a trusted position to handle partners’ customer support programs and sensitive data.
-We conduct comprehensive background checks for all new hires via trusted (and verified) third-party vendors.
-Background checks include: an identity check, education and work history verification, credit check and criminal records verification.
+TaskUs ensures that only well-vetted candidates are in a trusted position to handle partners’ customer support programs and potentially sensitive data.
+We conduct comprehensive background checks for all new employees and contractors via trusted (and verified) third-party vendors.
+Our standard background checks include an identity check, education and work history verification, and criminal records verification.

 Audit and Assessment